telepresenceio/telepresence.io/docs/v2.5/quick-start/index.md

    </Alert>

    You now have access to your remote Kubernetes API server as if you were on the same network.
 You can now use any local tools to connect to any service in the cluster.

-   If you have difficulties connecting, make sure you are using Telepresence 2.0.3 or a later version.
-Check your version by entering `telepresence version` and [upgrade if needed](https://www.getambassador.io/docs/telepresence/latest/install/upgrade/).

 2. Enter `telepresence list` and make sure the service you want to intercept is listed.
 For example: